AbsoluteCommerce/Magento2-CacheBust/README.md

-# Absolute CacheBust
+# Absolute Cache Bust
-With Absolute CacheBust for Magento 2 you can ensure your customers are viewing the latest version of your images, CSS and JavaScript files.
+With Absolute Cache Bust for Magento 2 you can ensure your customers are viewing the latest version of your images, CSS and JavaScript files.
 This extension can be used with or without a CDN, and will also bust local versions of assets in your customers web browser cache.
 Find more information at https://abscom.co/cachebust.

 # Version Compatibility

-- For Magento 2.2.x please use version 3.x.x of this module.
+- For Magento 2.2.x and later please use version 3.x.x of this module.
 - For earlier Magento versions, please use version 2.x.x of this module.

 # Installation